This article is split into the following parts:

 - For content applicable to both

-ZephyrandNuttX, consider using the broader tagRTOS. - Do not add a specific SoC tag, such as
+ZephyrandNuttX, consider using the broader tagRTOS. - For content applicable to multiple Espressif SoCs, don’t add specific tags, such as

 - For content applicable to both